preprio/php-rest-sdk/README.md

 ```

-To get a single publication, pass the ID to the request.
+To get a single content item, pass the ID to the request.

 ```php
 <?php